ahmed312005/.NET-Roadmap/README.md

 # Backend .NET Developer Roadmap

-Welcome to the Backend .NET Developemnt Roadmap!
-This repository is a curated list of the best free Arabic resources for learning backend programming with the .NET stack.
-Follow the phases and choose the courses that suit your learning style.
+Welcome to the **Backend .NET Developer Roadmap**!
+This repository is a curated list of the best free Arabic resources for learning backend development with the .NET stack.
+Follow the phases outlined below, and choose the courses and materials that best suit your learning style.

 ## Phase 1: Basics
 ### Database / SQL Server
 - [ITI Recordings](https://youtube.com/playlist?list=PLoRh0POuk1Rw-BZU-DPI6cA_c5W9_2uF_&si=ar2HDGvREar0xoEy)